Peliqan

 Common challenges in implementing a data warehouse

-While the benefits are substantial, organizations consistently hit the same set of obstacles.
+While the benefits are substantial, organizations consistently hit the same obstacles.
 Understanding them upfront is the difference between a 4-month implementation and a 14-month one.

-Data quality issues Inconsistent formats, duplicates, missing values, outdated information Inaccurate analytics, flawed decision-making, eroded trust in the warehouse Run data cleansing in-pipeline, set quality standards, continuous monitoring
+Data quality issues Inconsistent formats, duplicates, missing or outdated values Cleanse in-pipeline, set quality standards, monitor continuously

-Scalability and performance Rapid data growth, complex queries, inadequate hardware Slow query response times, delayed reporting, user frustration Design for scalability from the start, partition data, pick cloud-native
+Scalability and performance Rapid data growth, complex queries, inadequate hardware Design for scale from the start, partition data, pick cloud-native

-Integrating disparate sources Different formats, incompatible systems, varying update cadences Incomplete data, inaccurate insights, broken cross-source joins Define an integration strategy upfront, use ETL tools with broad connector coverage
+Integrating disparate sources Different formats, incompatible systems, varying cadences Define an integration strategy upfront, use broad connector coverage

-Defining clear business requirements Poor IT-business communication, evolving needs, low stakeholder engagement Low adoption, misaligned warehouse capabilities Thorough requirements gathering, involve stakeholders, set success metrics
+Unclear business requirements Poor IT-business communication, evolving needs, low engagement Thorough requirements gathering, involve stakeholders, set metrics

-Data governance and security Unclear ownership, inconsistent policies, evolving privacy regulations Data breaches, compliance issues, poor lineage tracking Establish a governance framework, role-based access, stay current on regulations
+Governance and security Unclear ownership, inconsistent policies, evolving regulations Establish a governance framework, role-based access, stay current

-Managing schema changes Changing business processes, new data sources, evolving analytical needs Broken reports, downstream data inconsistencies Flexible schema design, version control, thorough testing
+Managing schema changes Changing processes, new sources, evolving analytical needs Flexible schema design, version control, thorough testing

-User adoption and training Resistance to change, lack of system understanding, insufficient training Low utilization, reduced ROI, parallel shadow systems Change management strategy, role-based training, showcase early wins
+User adoption and training Resistance to change, weak understanding, insufficient training Change management, role-based training, showcase early wins

-Cost management Underestimating infrastructure, complex licensing, ongoing maintenance Budget overruns, difficulty justifying ROI Careful planning and budgeting, consider cloud-based solutions
+Cost management Underestimated infrastructure, complex licensing, maintenance Plan and budget carefully, consider fixed-fee cloud solutions

 Data warehouse implementation best practices